 This is in response to the proposed windfarm scheduled to be built by Inch Cape Offshore Limited (ICOL)off the coast of Angus.

-The Bell Rock Lighthouse website suggests : that the lighthouse be protected by an exclusion zone to safeguard from visual blight; and in so doing maintaining a clear and uninterrupted view from the town of Arbroath to the horizon - as can be seen below.
+The Bell Rock Lighthouse website maintains : that the lighthouse be protected by an exclusion zone to safeguard from visual blight; and in so doing maintaining a clear and uninterrupted view from the town of Arbroath to the horizon - as can be seen above.

 Lighthouses :: Georgian Architecture :: Civil and Marine Engineering :: Naval and Social History :: Genealogy :: Marine and Natural History :: Geology :: Geography :: Construction Techniques:: Early Railways :: Communications (including the Signal Ball).